Home Again (2022 film): Production

-The filming of the film began way back in 2018 with Generation Africa training aspiring African filmmmakers across all of Africa on how to produce quality documentaries to depict the real life stories in silverscreen.
+The filming of the film began way back in 2018 with Generation Africa training aspiring African filmmakers across all of Africa on how to produce quality documentaries to depict the real life stories in silverscreen.
 The filmmakers of Home Again secured funding from Arte France for the production of the film and the filmmakers had to compete against 180 different applicants in order to obtain the funding.

 The film was produced by Generation Africa in collaboration with State of Mic, Arte France, Deutsche Welle Akademie, Robert Bosch Stiftung, Social Transformation and Empowerment Projects (STEPS), Bertha Foundation, German Federal Ministry for Economic Cooperation and Development and German Cooperation.

 The film project marked third collaboration between director Babucarr Manka and producer Alhagie Manka after Welcome to the Smiling Coast and Gifts from Babylon.
 It was revealed that the film was inspired based on a meeting between African and European leaders in Malta who all had discussed regarding the importance of tacking the challenge of migration crisis through active cooperation and collaboration.
 The meeting became fruitful and the cause was materialised as whopping 4.5 billion Euros were generated after the meeting had concluded.
 The amount was generated to confront and combat the key factors such as conflict and poverty which were the main drivers of migration and the film subsequently portrayed the real exploration of how the funds which were generated through the meeting had been collected and distributed in order to create reintegration packages for the migrants.